Practices for limiting exposure and risks related to coronavirus.

 - Discourage workers from using other workers’ phones, desks, offices, or other work tools and equipment, when possible.

-- Discourage sharing of any food or beverages.
+- Discourage the sharing of any food or beverages.

 - Maintain regular housekeeping practices, including routine cleaning and disinfecting of surfaces, equipment, and other elements of the work environment.